Big change, little change

 If new ringers are to move forward with change ringing they need to be able to hear their own bell and identify which place they are ringing in.
 Conventional call changes, called by asking two numbered bells to swap places, do not develop these skills.

-Listening Skills.
 In kaleidoscope ringing, the bells move into and out of rounds.
-The sound of rounds is familiar to the ringer, any inaccuracies in the striking can be more easily identified.
+As the sound of rounds is familiar to the ringer, any inaccuracies in the striking can be more easily identified.
 If the ringer is able to identify the sound of the bell in simple changes, he or she will be able to hear their bell in more complex sequences as their ringing progresses.
 In addition:

-In Big change/Little Change all pairs swop for a whole pull, before returning to rounds for two blows.Then just the inside bells [2,3,4,5, ] swop places for a whole pull before returning to rounds.
-This has the effect of more bells being involved with the changes; the ringers have to concentrate hard to know when to move up or down a place.
+In "big change, little change" all pairs swop for a whole pull, before returning to rounds for two blows.Then just the inside bells [2,3,4,5] swop places for a whole pull before returning to rounds.
+More bells are involved with the changes; the ringers have to concentrate hard to know when to move up or down a place.
 Ringers should be encouraged to think of the place they are ringing in, for example the 4 would be thinking 4th, 4th, 3rd ,3rd, 4th ,4th, 5th 5th, 4th 4th etc. This can be rung for service.